 Four years ago, an agreement was made to formally recognize an egalitarian prayer section of the Western Wall in Jerusalem.
 However, this past Sunday, condemnations and recriminations erupted after there was an indefinite suspension of this agreement.

-Currently at the Western Wall Plaza, there is a men’s section and a women’s section and without the agreement being implemented, things will remain as they have been – divided.
+Currently at the Western Wall Plaza, there is a men’s section and a women’s section - and without the agreement being implemented, things will remain as they have been – divided.
 It continues to be gender separated, even though Orthodox customs are not defined in Israeli law.
-The Western Wall agreement would define the law and give a place for men and women (boys and girls) to be together in a designated area.
+The reinstatement of The Western Wall Agreement would define the law, providing a place for men and women (boys and girls) to be together in a designated area.